ombulabs/blog/_posts/2020-05-08-coupling-and-cohesion.markdown

 The twin idea of Cohesion, for whatever reason, seems to be discussed less often, probably because it can be a bit more abstract at first.
 It's really just the inverse concept of coupling.
+Coupling tells us how strongly modules and classes are connected to one another, while cohesion tells us how strongly modules and classes are internally related to themselves.
 [Cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science))
 is the degree to which all of the methods and data structures in a class or module are related to one another and belong together.
 A